alpacahq/user-docs/content/trading-on-alpaca/account-plans.md

 ## Alpaca Cryptocurrency Account (Live-Trading)

-We currently offer cryptocurrency trading to users in California, Massachusetts, Missouri, and Montana.
-If you are in those states, crypto trading can be enabled while creating your Alpaca Brokerage Account by accepting the Crypto Agreement.
-If you already have an Alpaca Brokerage Account, you can enable crypto trading by updating the crypto-enabled setting in Account Configuration through the Alpaca web dashboard or the [API](https://alpaca.markets/docs/api-documentation/api-v2/account-configuration/).
+Crypto trading is available through an invite-only beta to users in California, Massachusetts, Missouri, and Montana as well as international users in Hungary.
+BTC, BCH, ETH, and LTC are currently supported.
+We're working to increase our list of tradable cryptocurrencies and broaden our eligibily criteria to more states and countries so stay tuned!

 ## Paper Only Account vs Brokerage Account Features